 The socioeconomic profile provides a general look at the socioeconomic makeup of the community that utilizes Ryan Airfield.
-It also provides an un-

-Sources: U.S. Census Bureau (1960-2000) Arizona Department of Commerce (2008) derstanding of the dynamics for growth and the potential changes that may affect aviation demand.
+It also provides an understanding of the dynamics for growth and the potential changes that may affect aviation demand.
 Aviation demand forecasts are often directly related to the population base, economic strength of the region, and the ability of the region to sustain a strong economic base over an extended period of time.
 Current demographic and economic information was collected from the Pima Association of Governments (PAG), Arizona Department of Economic Security, and the United States Department of Commerce.